Written by Susan K. Lamb

 In the national spotlight, Nalani became a contestant on American Idol Season 14.
-As she advanced to the Top 48, an amazing opportunity arose with the US Air Force Premier Rock Band Max Impact she could not pass up!
+As she advanced to the Top 48, an amazing opportunity arose with the US Air Force Premier Rock she could not pass up!
 Nalani announced her withdrawal from American Idol, packed her bags and headed off to...eight weeks of grueling US Air Force basic military training before beginning her dream job in the US Air Force!
 At 19, she became the youngest technical sergeant in the US Air Force!
-Today, she’s a national and world traveler, as well as the lead female singer for Max Impact!
+Today, she’s a national and world traveler and ambassador!
 And, she is a real airman who can use, take apart and reassemble an M4 Carbine weapon with ease also!

 Nalani has traveled to several countries including Kuwait, Jordan, Qatar, Egypt, United Arab Emirates and Germany, performing at various international functions and providing a ‘touch of home’ to troops serving overseas,” she said.
 "I've had the privilege to strengthen bonds between our allies and form new friendships along the way.
 Music helps break down social barriers with other nations, especially with the cultural sensitivities in today’s world.”

-Nalani’s musical influences are Florida Georgia Line, Shania Twain, Tori Kelly, Carrie Underwood and Kelly Clarkson.
+Nalani’s musical influences are Taylor Swift, Shania Twain, and Kelly Clarkson.
 This talented beauty’s voice has been described by some as having a very clear, transparent vocal for today’s mainstream country music, while incorporating a Southern country twang with a blended pop/rock edge.

-Nalani finished her Associate Degree at the Community College of the Air Force in 2016.
-Today she is furthering her education at Berklee College of Music in the online program seeking her bachelor’s degree in music business while traveling across the globe making friends for the USA.
+Nalani finished her Associate Degree at the Community College of the Air Force in 2016 and earned her bachelor's degree at Berklee College of Music in music business while traveling across the globe making friends for the USA.

 - Sang background vocals for upcoming country music star Drake White on Maryland Public Television in 2016